jonatasgrosman/findpapers/README.md

 *That's all, folks!
 We have reached the end of our journey.
 I hope Dr. McCartney can continue his research and publish his work without any major problems now.*

-As you could see, all the information collected and enriched by the Findpapers is persisted in a single JSON file.
+As you could see, all the information collected and enriched by the Findpapers is placed in a single JSON file.
 From this file, it is possible to create interesting visualizations about the collected data ...

 ![charts](docs/charts.png)